 Justin: In terms of the comments from our colleagues, at first, I got really frustrated.
 But what I did is I turned that into a different kind of energy, and I really used it as an opportunity to publicly call out those kinds of comments.

 When someone would make a comment, I would deliberately stop and not laugh and say, “What do you mean by that?
 What are you implying?
 Is there something I’m not doing?
-Is there an issue here?”
+Is there an issue here?.
 And often that would, I think, make that person really question what they’re doing.

-We were in a leadership meeting; we were working through the talent list across the organization.
+We were in a leadership meeting; we were working through the talent list across the organisation.
 I remember hearing someone make a comment about that person, she’s excellent, but she’s part-time so maybe she shouldn’t be on the list.

 I just immediately called it out.
 Is this person any less intelligent, or capable, because she doesn’t work the same amount of hours that others are doing?
 I just don’t understand how you could form that conclusion.
 And I really used it as an opportunity to call out those behaviours.

 In terms of the comment, I had from that senior person about having a break, I will say that I was really frustrated and quite angry.
-In fact, I felt a bit helpless as well, because I thought that I might’ve made some impact on the organization.
-That my actions and my words were helping to bring this issue to the surface, and that maybe as an organization we might be thinking a little bit differently about it.
+In fact, I felt a bit helpless as well, because I thought that I might’ve made some impact on the organisation.
+That my actions and my words were helping to bring this issue to the surface, and that maybe as an organisation we might be thinking a little bit differently about it.

 So, when I heard that, it made me feel like, in fact, I’d had no impact.
 I felt that maybe I wasn’t able to shift the dial.
 Once I got over that feeling of frustration and anger and helplessness, I then tried to turn it into more positive energy.
 I used it as motivation then to make really bold statements.
 I’ve become very loud in this space, and I do as much as I can to talk about this issue.
 I’ve tried to turn the negative into a positive, and I’ve tried to use my frustrations to channel a more positive attitude towards the issue.